alexmarios/MealsApp/README.md

 As for the application, it was implemented in Java and specifically JDK 17.0.2 was used.
 While Apache Derby (version 10.14.2.0) was used for the database.
 The GUI was created with Swing.

-For the collaboration of the team members in writing the code, github was used and for IDE, Netbeans IDE 16 was used.
+For the collaboration of the team members in writing the code, GitHub was used and for IDE, NetBeans IDE 16 was used.

 Several tools were used for the Scrum processes, such as:
 ```